mebeim/ctf-challenges/challenges/librpn/README.md

 ### Unintended Bug

+*This bug is no longer present in the current version of the source code, but was originally present when the challenge was released.*

-There is unfortunalely a second unintended bug in librpn: in `eval_expression()`, when the value stack is full, a bigger one is allocated via `calloc()`, but then mistakenly freed immediately after, instead of freeing the old stack:
+The original version of the challenge unfortunalely had a second unintended bug in librpn: in `eval_expression()`, when the value stack is full, a bigger one is allocated via `calloc()`, but then mistakenly freed immediately after, instead of freeing the old stack:

 ```c
 if (sp >= stack_len) {